Based on a work at muza-chan.net

 Apparently these shrines were in a kit form and were sent to most places of occupation during the war.
 They were all made from a particular timber and were jointed and dowelled.
 No nails were used in their construction.

-At the bottom area of the second flight of the left hand steps are two column type structures; one on each side.
+At the start of the fourth flight of steps are two column type structures; one on each side.
 Mio informed me it was likely that guardian animals (and messengers to the Gods) could have been here.
 They may have taken the form of lions or foxes or perhaps some other animal.
 A torii (Shinto gate) would have been either at the top or bottom of the steps being the gateway from the mundane world into a sacred space.

-In a 1996 travel guide, it was stated that the shrine overlooked gardens where a disused tennis court now stands and that “each of the steps were marked by an arch.”
+In a 1996 travel guide, it was stated that “the shrine overlooked gardens where a disused tennis court now stands”.
 1

-This is a unique and special archaelogical Japanese war time site on Christmas Island where parts are in imminent danger of being lost forever.
+This is a unique and special archaeological Japanese war time shrine site on Christmas Island where parts are in imminent danger of being lost forever.
 It needs to be restored and preserved.

 Finally, below is a list and diagram illustrating the most important parts of a Shinto shrine: